shrayasr/zeromod.github.io/_posts/2020-05-01-NavController with Toolbar.md

 ## Problem

-The problem came up with this implementation is that, it only works with `System Navigation Back` button.
-And will not work for In-App UP action on the toolbar.
+The problem with this implementation is that, it only works with **System Navigation Back** button.
+And will not work for **In-App UP action** on the toolbar.

 ## Solution

-Instead of using `toolbar.setupWithNavController(navController, appBarConfiguration)`
+Instead of using `toolbar.setupWithNavController(navController, appBarConfiguration)`, use

 ``` kotlin
 NavigationUI.setupActionBarWithNavController(this@MainActivity, navController, appBarConfiguration)